Social Icons

 Directed by Sidney J. Furie

-Plagued with a horrible storyline and graphics that practically shit on the last three Superman films, here is a movie that 20 minutes in you are sure you have wasted your time and you start to feel sorry for Christopher Reeve for even being part of this film and wrecking a wonderful franchise of him being Superman.
+Plagued with a horrible storyline and graphics that practically ruin the legacy of the last three Superman films, this is a movie where, 20 minutes in, you’re sure you’ve wasted your time.
+You might even start to feel sorry for Christopher Reeve for being part of this film and for how it tarnished the wonderful franchise he built as Superman.

-Superman IV: The Quest for Peace is a movie where the story is based on Lex deciding to take on Superman on his own turf.
-As fun as that may sound the problem is the writers and producers found a way to wreck it, based on the numerous ways the writers could have spun this which could have seen the introduction of Bizzaro, the writers decided to go with Nuclear Man.
+Superman IV: The Quest for Peace is a movie where the story revolves around Lex Luthor deciding to take on Superman on his own turf.
+While that might sound fun, the writers and producers found a way to wreck it.
+Despite numerous ways they could have spun this—like introducing Bizarro—they decided to go with Nuclear Man.
+Before you rack your brain trying to figure out who Nuclear Man is in the comic world, don’t bother—he’s not there.
+He’s just a character the writers made up to fill the void.

-Then there was the whole playing Clark and Superman double dating scam, which made the women look like idiots from not figuring out that Clark didn’t come back up when he missed his elevator.
-I can carry on punching holes into this movie’s plot, but there is no point.
+Beyond the ridiculous premise, the movie is full of plot holes.
+For example, how did Nuclear Man know where Lex was?
+How come when Lex called Superman, he said, “Only you can hear me,” yet his picture appeared on a large display screen?
+Then there’s the whole Clark and Superman double-dating scam, which made the women look foolish for not figuring out that Clark didn’t come back up when he missed his elevator.
+I could go on picking apart this movie’s plot, but there’s no point.

-The movie was both a critical and commercial failure mostly because the producers of the first three films (Alexander and Ilya Salkind) wrecked a good series with Superman III (1983) being comical instead of serious.
-They tried bringing back life into the series with the critical and commercial failure of Supergirl (1984), after these concurrent failures they sold the franchise.
+The movie was both a critical and commercial failure, largely because the producers of the first three films (Alexander and Ilya Salkind) had already damaged the series with Superman III (1983), which leaned into comedy instead of staying serious.
+They tried to revive the franchise with Supergirl (1984), which also flopped critically and commercially.
+After these consecutive failures, they sold the franchise.

-The new owners then made this film with the minimum budget available and the crappiest script they could find.
-Jon Cyrer who played Lex nephew Lenny Luther was noted for saying the movie is an unfinished project based on the studio running out of money.
+The new owners made this film with a minimal budget and what feels like the crappiest script they could find.
+Jon Cryer, who played Lex’s nephew Lenny Luthor, even noted that the movie felt like an unfinished project due to the studio running out of money.

-I so much wish this film was never made.
+I really wish this film had never been made.

 0 comments: